dakotabuck/pokecube/README.md

 To do
 -----
+* Add columns to cube_card:
+  + Stage Line (Basic only / Stage 1 line / Stage 2 line)
+  + Type override (For trainer cards that favor a specific type)
 * Establish database relational columns (user has many cube owners)
 * Implement Heroku
 * Strengthen accounts system